Why is reading so important?

 A place to find your next great read!

 The majority of our ‘story’ books are organized A-Z by author surname and are a mixture of genres (funny, scary, adventure and so on).
 We also have a great selection of manga and graphic novels, classics and quick, accessible reads as well as adult fiction.
 There should be something for everyone!

 Non Fiction Books

-Our non-fiction books will introduce you to, and help you read around, academic subjects from Art through to R.S.
+Our non-fiction books will introduce you to, and help you read around, academic subjects from Art through to Sociology.
 They’re a mixture of fun, accessible reads and more scholarly texts to support study.
 We have a large reference section as well as plenty of books on popular topics like gaming, sport and cookery.

 A place to study and relax

 We offer a calm, quiet space away from the hubbub of the main school to come talk about books, settle down to some revision, use our I-pads for homework or research or simply sit on a comfy sofa and read your book!
 We also stock the main subject text books and revision guides for GCSE and A level.

 A place to stay informed

 We have a daily copy of the Times and The Guardian delivered to help keep you up-to-date with what’s going on in the world as well as a range of academic journals such as Science Focus.
 Or you can just relax with Top Gear, Match or Shout magazine.
 Check out our online journals and resources over at Accessit.